Academic Catalog

 It is presumed that students attend every session of courses in which they are registered in order that mastery of subject matter may be assisted by the instructor’s leadership, class discussion, and/or class projects, and so that they may contribute to the intellectual exchange that is appropriate to the class.
 The College’s mission of education within a community of faith and scholarship makes class attendance a particular priority.
 However, it is recognized that in some cases absence is unavoidable.
 Sickness excuses are received by the individual instructors.
 The Director of the Student Success Center will forward information to faculty about long-term absences or absences that may be considered unavoidable.

 Individual instructors have the right to limit absence in their courses and impose penalties for absenteeism, providing the professor’s policy and attached penalties are identified in the course syllabus.
 In no case, however, may a student be withdrawn from a course whose absences are less than or equal to two times the number of weekly meeting days assigned to the course.
+For an online class (of less than 10 weeks), not accessing course content for one-fourth the length of the class will allow the instructor to withdraw a student from the class.
 A grade of an “F” will be recorded if a withdrawal occurs after the official withdrawal period.

 Grading for Undergraduates